You may have heard that SEO is essential when you want to increase traffic to your website.

 - Keep it short, but not too short.
 Google cuts off meta descriptions around 160 characters, so aim for less than that.

 - Be clear and concise so users know what to expect.

 Think of metadata as ads for your content.

 Why should users click?
 What can you tell them?

-Use the meta to encourage clicks, which will drive traffic, which will lead to more traffic.
+Use the meta to encourage clicks, which will drive traffic and lead to more business.

 Links Matter, But…